 The Registered Manager is responsible for ensuring this document is compliant with statutory legislation and implemented into practice.
-The Registered Manager has a duty to report relevant safeguarding events to the CQC and acts as the Deputy Safeguarding Lead in the Lead's absence.
+The Registered Manager has a duty to report relevant safeguarding events to the CQC.

 The Safeguarding Lead, supported by the hospice social workers, is responsible for providing advice, expertise, support and training for hospice staff and volunteers on safeguarding queries and concerns and for promoting a culture within the hospice that encourages staff and volunteers to voice any concerns and provides support for staff and volunteers when concerns are expressed.
 The Safeguarding Lead is also responsible for ensuring safeguarding concerns are reported to Adult Social Care as relevant and appropriate.